Home

 Example: "Honestly the options at the buffet was pretty mid - was expecting more for the price we paid.”

-Something is on fleek if it is perfection, generally used to describe someone’s appearance in a positive way.
+Something is on fleek if it is perfection, generally used to compliment someone’s appearance.

 Example: “Look at you!
 Your eyebrows are on fleek.”